Die, Die My Darling: Metallica version

 "Die, Die My Darling" was covered by the American heavy metal band Metallica, who had previously covered the Misfits songs "Last Caress" and "Green Hell" in 1987, for their 1998 cover album Garage Inc. Metallica's version was released as a single in Australia, Germany, Japan, and Mexico, and reached number 26 on Billboard's Mainstream Rock Tracks chart in the United States.

-Misfits guitarist Doyle Wolfgang von Frankenstein praised the cover version saying that "I couldn’t believe it when I first heard it!"
+Misfits guitarist Doyle praised the cover version saying that "I couldn't believe it when I first heard it!"